Elegant1E/hexo-example/README.md

 # Hexo Example

-This directory is a quick-start example of a [Hexo](https://hexo.io/) site that can be deployed to Vercel with zero configuration.
+* This directory is a quick-start example of a [Hexo](https://hexo.io/) site that can be deployed to Vercel with zero configuration.
 Alternatively, you can fork it to your own repository and build it yourself.

-This version is created by [Elegant1E](https://github.com/Elegant1E), using the latest hexo version v7.2.0, with no modifications made from the official version,Only README.md and LICENSE was added.
+* This version is created by [Elegant1E](https://github.com/Elegant1E), using the latest hexo version v7.3.0, with no modifications made from the official version,Only README.md and LICENSE was added.

-This is a reserved link for this project to prevent it from being lost after one-click creation: https://github.com/Elegant1E/hexo-example
+* This is a reserved link for this project to prevent it from being lost after one-click creation: https://github.com/Elegant1E/hexo-example

+* In case you can't fork the old version after submitting an update, you can head over to [Releases](https://github.com/Elegant1E/hexo-example/releases) and download the packaged old code.
+In most cases I would recommend you to fork the new version directly.

 # Deploy Your Own